The first LNG Market Maker – born when the world was not looking

 And the one that pops out is North Western Europe.
 You simply cannot put what exists there into existence by some top-down decision from some anointed authority – well at least not if the requisite conditions have not been met to a certain minimum threshold beforehand.

 How would Qatar always “potentially buy” when the only thing they really can do is sell?
 How would Singapore take an additional cargo of LNG when their tanks are full and their tiny pipeline distribution system would pop the cork if there is just one more molecule of gas in it?
-Same is true for all the other wannabes.
+The same is true for all the other wannabes.

 A real market – that deserves the name – is a bottom-up affair that grows out of real needs, requirements, desires, hardship, dreams, shattered dreams, the chase for profits of countless participants, not some fat cats that are looking for just another toy to play with.

 Europe has been hit by the LNG juggernaut now without any prior superior design with exactly this objective in mind.
 They were bystanders so far – in other words, it flew into their faces.
-There can be no doubt that later they will do all they can in order to kick and squeeze this opportunity as it lies on their feet.
+There can be no doubt that later they will do all they can to kick and squeeze this opportunity as it lies on their feet.
 It will sure take some time for the players to decipher the clues but it will happen – don’t make a mistake here.

 NBP was a byproduct of balancing gas flows in the gas grid – a mathematical function not even designed for trade but those crafty traders found it fitting for their activities.
-So will they figure how to put those surplus volumes of LNG, those empty terminals in NWE, those huge pipeline gas markets in the hinterland with pretty liquid hubs in it, those storage facilities and myriad other little nitpicks to good use and make some cash on the flexi services they can offer to the LNG world while no one else can.
+So will they figure out how to put those surplus volumes of LNG, those empty terminals in NWE, those huge pipeline gas markets in the hinterland with pretty liquid hubs in it, those storage facilities and myriad other little nitpicks to good use and make some cash on the flexi services they can offer to the LNG world while no one else can.
 This is then a de facto market maker.

 A market maker provides flexibility and swallows risk.
 Neither Qatar nor Singapore nor anyone else in Asia can do that.